eeoooue/hons-moorhouse-p/ObsidianVault/00-PDD/Part2/2-03 Options.md

 Why have I chosen this tooling for the project:
 - C# has lots of support for tooling and automated testing
 - When working across disciplines, testing for established behaviours is even more valuable.

+---

+**For Development Theory**

+Could use design patterns: strategy pattern, observer pattern, singleton pattern (for randomness?)?

 **For Comparison**